-Disruptions in telecommunications, system failures, or virus attacks could harm our service delivery model, which could result in client dissatisfaction and a reduction of our revenues.
+Disruptions in telecommunications, system failures, or virus attacks could harm our ability to execute our Global Delivery Model, which could result in client dissatisfaction and a reduction of our revenues.

-A significant element of our distributed project management methodology, which we refer to as our Global Delivery Model is to continue to leverage and expand our global development centers.
-We currently have 31 global development centers located in various countries around the world.
-Our global development centers are linked with a network architecture that uses multiple service providers and various satellite and optical links with alternate routing.
-We may not be able to maintain active voice and data communications between our various global development centers and between our global development centers and our clients' sites at all times due to disruptions in telecommunications, system failures or virus attacks.
-Any significant loss in our ability to communicate could result in a disruption in business, which could hinder our performance or our ability to complete client projects on time.
+A significant element of our distributed project management methodology, which we refer to as our Global Delivery Model, is to continue to leverage and expand our global development centers.
+We currently have 33 global development centers located in various countries around the world.
+Our global development centers are linked with a telecommunications network architecture that uses multiple service providers and various satellite and optical links with alternate routing.
+We may not be able to maintain active voice and data communications between our various global development centers and between our global development centers and our clients' sites at all times due to disruptions in these networks, system failures or virus attacks.
+Any significant failure in our ability to communicate could result in a disruption in business, which could hinder our performance or our ability to complete client projects on time.
 This, in turn, could lead to client dissatisfaction and a material adverse effect on our business, results of operations and financial condition.

-We may be liable to our clients for damages caused by system failures, which could damage our reputation and cause us to lose clients.
+We may be liable to our clients for damages caused by disclosure of confidential information or system failures.